ayshiff/my-open-source-journey/docs/contributions/octobox#2597.md

 ### Current behavior

-In order to understand the current behavior you need to understand what a GitHub notification is.
+In order to understand the current behavior you need to be familiar with what a GitHub notification is.

 Notifications provide updates about the **activities** and **conversations** you're interested in.
 In the Octobox context, they can be of three different types: `Issue`, `Pull request` or `Vulnerability alert`.